Macdonald Leeming House Hotel, Ullswater

 As of July 2017, the Lake District national park became a UNESCO World Heritage Site.
 In so doing it became the 31st UK site, a “cultural landscape reflecting the combined works of nature and man”.
 The beauty of the landscape plus thousands of years of agriculture and industry has inspired generations of artists, poets and writers.
 It also birthed the conservation movement.
 What better way to celebrate this than with a stay at one of its best Country House hotels?
 Consequently, we were eager to visit the Macdonald Leeming House Hotel, on the west shoreline of Ullswater.

 Leeming House dates from 1811; a country house owned and extended by several wealthy families.
 Set in 22 acres of gardens and woodlands, it has majestic views of the lake and the fells beyond.
 Once, this location must have been relatively inaccessible.
 Today it’s just fifteen minutes from the M6.
 It became a hotel in 1969 and part of the Macdonald group in 2002.
-Originally with just eleven bedrooms, an East Wing built in 1990 brought the capacity up to 40.
+Originally with just eleven bedrooms, an East Wing was added in 1990, bringing the capacity up to 40.
 It is to the architects’ credit that this extension matches the style of the original house.
 Hence the entire building still sits naturally and discreetly in a beautiful and unspoiled landscape.

 We arrived by car at lunchtime, though there is a Helipad for more adventurous types.
 So we were in time to take a light bite in the delightful Library and Drawing room.
 The excellent steak ciabatta and Caesar chicken were substantial enough to get us through to dinner.
 Meanwhile, others were enjoying traditional Afternoon Tea.